Nanrech/bf-cpp/readme.md

 # bfc
 https://esolangs.org/wiki/brainfuck
 A very simple (and hopefully readable) bf interpreter written in C++.
-IO is a bit wonky right now.
+IO is a bit wonky.